Skip to main content

 finally:

-# Close StringIO buffer
+# Close the StringIO buffer

 output_buffer.close()